Current Structure: City Manager-City Council

 The City Manager is appointed by the City Commission to serve as the administrative head of the municipal government and to provide recommendations to the City Commission on policy issues.
-He is responsible for the daily activities of the municipal government and is charged with carrying out the policies established by the City Commission.
+He or she is responsible for the daily activities of the municipal government and is charged with carrying out the policies established by the City Commission.

-The City Commission is elected by the residents of Miramar, and is comprised of 4 members and the Mayor.
+The City Commission is elected by the residents of Miramar, and is comprised of four members and the Mayor.
 The City Commission sets the policies of the City through the budgetary process and enactment of ordinances and resolutions.

-Strong Mayor - City Council Government
+Prior Structure: Strong Mayor - City Council Government

 Until March 13, 1991, the City was governed by a "Strong Mayor-City Council" form of government.
 Under this form of government, the Mayor served as the Chief Administrative Officer, supervising the day-to-day activities, and was responsible for carrying out the policies established by the City Commission.
 All department heads were appointed by, and reported directly to the Mayor.
 The City Commission, through the budgetary process and enactment of legislation, functioned as the policy-making body.